abdyfranco/macos-ifttt-control/README.md

 #  macOS IFTTT Control

+> This project has been abandoned.
+An appropriate replacement will be announced in the future.

 **macOS IFTTT Control** – macOS IFTTT Control is a free, open source service for macOS that allows users to perform tasks and automate processes on their Macs in conjunction with different services using IFTTT.